reversetoe/traffic-prediction-machine_learning/README.md

-# Traffic Prediction Machine Learning
+# Traffic Prediction And Analysis

 A machine learning-based web application that predicts traffic congestion levels using real-time traffic parameters.
 The system uses ML models to classify traffic conditions as **Low**, **Moderate**, or **High** traffic.